preyneyv/preyneyv.github.io/_posts/posts/2019-05-06-the-benefits-of-being-a-programmer.md

 Luckily, the school had all their students' first names, last names and grades (and some other information) in an Excel sheet.
 If it were on a paper register, I'd be toast.
 I extracted just the columns I cared about and saved it as a .csv file.
 After poking around in the Google Admin panel, I saw that the panel supported bulk import via a specific structure of .csv file.
 It seemed simple enough - I'd write a Python script to take in the school's data file and spit out a file mirroring the structure needed by Google.
 But, as I should have known, nothing is ever that simple.

 For the email IDs (which obviously weren't present in the data file), I decided to go with a simple enough format: `[first][last]@lsb.edu.in`.
 A little bit of Googling and some CSV readers and writers later, I had what I thought should have been a functioning script.
 I run it and... error.
 Apparently, some people in the data file didn't have a last name.
-I didn't even consider that possibility!
-Some error handling later and we have a file that Google Admin accepts!
+I didn't even consider that as a possibility!
+Some error handling later and we have a file that Google Admin accepts.

 Success!